CodeFromAnywhere/CodeFromAnywhere/README.md

   <!-- - The cost of knowledge work is trending to zero.
 I might as well put it at zero right now, so I can find my true value elsewhere.
 Open value creation seems fundamentally better, which is why this project is fully open source. -->
   <!-- - Functionally, I don't like most big AI Frameworks like LangChain because they are boilerplate-heavy, ill-tested, buggy, and founded on "hasty abstractions".
 OpenAPI is a long-standing standard that is not so well adopted yet in the AI world, and this has to change, as it's perfect for the use-case of tools for agents! -->

-# Key Focus: Reliable Agents by intelligent search

-- Analysing thousands of services on capability, quality, speed, cost, and availability.
-- Have a scalable way to sign up and get access to all service providers with multiple accounts.
-- Proxy them into a gateway which can be made available as a "Universal API".

-Strategy: **ActionSchema** for _Devs_: **OEF**

-- Devs want _Open_ source.
-Give it.
-- Devs want _Easy_: Serve it BYOK, accessible, and useful.
-- Devs want _Freedom_.
-Provide them agents so they can go Screenless.

-**ActionSchema in different keywords: AI Software Engineer, Universal API, Reliable Agents, OLAM**

-TODO: Keep jumping between these projects and aim to finish them asap. **Laserfocus**.

-LONGTERM: Keep these stable services for decades.
-Keep LOC/Complexity LOW.

 # Highlevel ActionSchema

 This is the current ecosystem of projects developed by Code From Anywhere (❗️ dependency, ⏸️ paused, 🚫 blocked, 🔴 not started, 🟠 work in progress, 🟢 done)